-UWW Center for the Arts 800 West Main Street, Whitewater
+UW-Whitewater, Center for the Arts, 800 West Main Street, Whitewater

-Allegro Strings - The teacher will schedule twelve 20-minute individual lessons and twelve 45-minute group lessons per semester in room CA 2002.
+Allegro Strings - The teacher will schedule twelve 20-minute individual lessons with additional group lessons in room CA 2002.
+Schedules of lessons TBA.

-Vivace Strings - The teacher will schedule twelve 30-minute individual lessons per semester to be held in CA building.
+Vivace Strings - The teacher will schedule twelve 30-minute individual lessons (or eight 45 minute lessons may be arranged) per semester to be held in CA building.

 What is the involvement of the parents?